 “Cate showed a consistently superb level of professionalism, attention to detail and expertise.
-The PCT told us it was the quality of our submissions that settled the matter in our favour.”
+The NHS told us it was the quality of our submissions that settled the matter in our favour.”

 ‘Simon’, NHS Continuing Healthcare Appeal Client

-If you need ongoing care your care fees may be paid in full by the NHS regardless of your assets if your needs are demonstrably:
+If you qualify for continuing healthcare (CHC) your care fees should be paid in full by the NHS regardless of your assets if your needs are demonstrably:

-This form of care funding is known as NHS continuing healthcare (also sometimes referred to as NHS continuing healthcare funding and NHS continuing care funding).
+This form of care funding is known as NHS continuing healthcare (also sometimes referred to as NHS continuing healthcare funding, NHS continuing care funding or CHC funding).
 It can cover nursing or care home fees or the cost of your care at home.
-Unfortunately, NHS care funding decisions are often arbitrary and many people do not receive NHS continuing healthcare even when they are eligible.
+Unfortunately, CHC funding decisions are often arbitrary and many people do not receive NHS continuing healthcare even when they are eligible.

-There are many reasons why NHS care funding decisions may be wrong.
-If you have been denied NHS funding and are paying for your own care you may be able to reclaim nursing home fees through a legal challenge.
-Our team of specialist nursing home funding solicitors has many years’ experience challenging and overturning flawed continuing healthcare funding decisions.
-This can see families reclaiming nursing home fees in excess of £100,000.
+There are many reasons why NHS continuing healthcare funding decisions may be wrong.
+If you have been denied NHS CHC funding and are paying for your own care you may be able to reclaim care home fees through a legal challenge.
+Our team of specialist continuing healthcare solicitors have many years’ experience challenging and overturning flawed continuing healthcare funding decisions.
+This can see families reclaiming care home fees in excess of £80,000 per year.

-If you believe a relative who has now died was wrongly paying for care home funding, you may be able to bring a retrospective review.
-Our NHS continuing healthcare team has significant experience bringing successful retrospective cases, recovering between £40,000 and £130,000 for families.
-We may be able to take on this type of case under a no-win, no-fee agreement following an initial assessment of its facts and merits, allowing you to take action against the NHS without incurring legal costs.
+If you believe a relative has been wrongly charged for their care costs as a self funder, including if you discover this after your relative has passed away, you may be able to bring a retrospective review.
+Our NHS continuing healthcare team has significant experience bringing successful retrospective cases, including reclaiming care fees after death, recovering between £40,000 and £250,000 for families.